htried/pyspark_dp_beta/README.md

 kinit
 ```

-Now start a jupyter notebook by running `ssh <username>@stat100x.eqiad.wmnet -L 8880:127.0.0.1:8880` and navigating to localhost:8880.
+Now start a jupyter notebook by running `ssh -N stat100x.eqiad.wmnet -L 8880:127.0.0.1:8880` and navigating to localhost:8880.
 Select your conda environment and you should be good to go!